VisActor/VTable/docs/assets/option/en/indicator/chart-indicator-type.md

 **Exclusive configuration options for chart type**

-Corresponds to the chart library's spec, where value corresponds to the provided records
+Set the spec of the chart, or set it to a function that returns a different spec.
+The data displayed in the chart is provided by records.

 {{ use: base-indicator-type(
     prefix = '##'+${prefix}